HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

     filters: '+ *.SOME_RUN_INDEX.*' # an optional match-only SOME_RUN_INDEX filter
 ```

-then
+Then

 ```bash
 $ flepimop sync myconfig.yml
 ```

 would pull the results from "model_output" matching `SOME_RUN_INDEX`.
-If you're iterating on some model specification, you might be working a series of run indicies.
+If you're iterating on some model specification, you might be working a series of run indices.
 Rather than revising the configuration file repeatedly, you could instead call:

 ```bash
 $ flepimop sync -f'+ $FLEPI_RUN_INDEX' --target=model_output/$FLEPI_RUN_INDEX myconfig.yml